rcarver/composable-presents/README.md

 ## Navigation

-TODO
+TODO: See the sample app.

 ## Testing

-TODO
+TODO: See the test suite.

 ## Other libraries

-This library builds on much frustration in this area of [ComposableArchitecture](https://github.com/pointfreeco/swift-composable-architecture/), which is an incredible library that I use every day.
+This library builds upon much frustration in this area of building with [ComposableArchitecture](https://github.com/pointfreeco/swift-composable-architecture/), which is an incredible library that I use every day.

 * [ComposablePresentation](https://github.com/darrarski/swift-composable-presentation)